LT-Schmiddy/mm-move-while-aiming-mod/README.md

 On Linux and MacOS, you'll need to also ensure that you have the `zip` utility installed.

-You'll also need to build [N64Recomp](https://github.com/N64Recomp/N64Recomp) for the `RecompModTool` utility.

 ### Building

+If you have Python, simply running the `build_mod.py` script should take care of everything.

+If not, you can follow the instructions below:

+* First, you need to build the [N64Recomp](https://github.com/N64Recomp/N64Recomp) library (included) for the `RecompModTool` utility.
-* First, run `make` (with an optional job count) to build the mod code itself.
+* Second, run `make` (with an optional job count) to build the mod code itself.
-* Next, run the `RecompModTool` utility with `mod.toml` as the first argument and the build dir (`build` in the case of this template) as the second argument.
+* Third, run the `RecompModTool` utility with `mod.toml` as the first argument and the build dir (`build` in the case of this template) as the second argument.
   * This will produce your mod's `.nrm` file in the build folder.
 * Finally, compile your mod offline.
   * **This part is temporary and only needed while the recomp mod runtime doesn't have LuaJIT recompilation implemented**